 Previously, Anita was at Barclays developing impact investment funds for the retail and institutional market.
 Her prior experience includes external fund investments in alternative strategies at AXA Investment Managers.

 Anita is a Non-Executive Director at Resonance Ltd, a UK impact funds and venture business, and is Chair of its Risk Committee.
 She is a member of the BVCA’s Impact Investment Advisory Group and also sits on some limited partner and investor advisory committees.
 Anita holds a Master’s degree in Law from the University of Cambridge and a Bachelor’s degree from Queen Mary University of London.
 She is both a CFA and CAIA Charterholder.

 Managing Director, Head of Private Equity Funds, CPPIB

-Delaney Brown is the Managing Director, Head of Private Equity Funds (London Office) at CPPIB.
+Delaney Brown is the Managing Director and Head of Private Equity Funds at CPPIB.

-Prior to joining CPPIB, Delaney spent eight years at Hermes GPE LLP (formerly Hermes Private Equity) as Head of the Americas, focused on both private equity fund investment and co-investment.
-Previously, Delaney was an Associate Director with Almeida Capital in London and a Research Scientist for GlaxoSmithKline in the U.K.
+Prior to joining CPP Investment Board in 2013, Delaney spent eight years at Hermes GPE LLP (formerly Hermes Private Equity) as Head of the Americas focused on both private equity fund investment and co-investment.
+Previously, Delaney was an Associate Director with Almeida Capital in London and prior to this a Research Scientist for GlaxoSmithKline in the UK.

 Delaney holds a BSc (First Class Honours) in Biochemistry from the University of Leeds.